rebelsky/sams-assorted-musings-reflections/hssc-elevator-2026-08-06.md

 I spend way too much time finding myself frustrated by UI design.
 Perhaps it's because I'm too often forced to use Microsoftware.

-My complaints and concrns go beyond the products from Microsoft.
+Of course, my complaints and concerns go beyond the products from Microsoft.
 They even go beyond software.

 Here's one.